112bhaskarshakywar/i-have-a-say-project-ns/README.md

 we can improve this project by adding featues..

 Room for improvement:
-- we can improve it by adding additional pages for country"s places to visit  page
+- we can improve it by adding user authentication feature .
-- we can add new features of  map.
+- we can use server for having multiple user commenting on same comment .
+- we can also have a database to show comments when page starts.

 To do:
+ - we needs to have database and server.
- - we can  add additional pages for country"s places to visit  page
+- we needs to have authentication page for users.
-- we will add new features of  map.

 ## Acknowledgements
 - This project was inspired by project on newton school assignment.